schaecsn/ARD-mediathek-cli/README.md

 ## Configuration

-~/.mediathekrc MEDIATHEK_QUALITY_DEFAULT is setting the default video width to 960 pixels.
-It can be changed to higher or lower widths.
+In ~/.mediathekrc, variable MEDIATHEK_QUALITY_DEFAULT sets the video width to 960 pixels.
+This variable is user changeable and can be set to higher or lower widths.

-Environment variable MEDIATHEK_QUALITY overwrites the hardcoded value from ~/.mediathekrc, e.g.
+Environment variable MEDIATHEK_QUALITY temporarily overwrites the hardcoded value from ~/.mediathekrc, e.g.

 ```
 $ MEDIATHEK_QUALITY=1280 mediathek ard
 ```

+## Contributing

+For contribution guidelines, see [CONTRIBUTING.md](./CONTRIBUTING.md).

 ## Notes